WillemSleegers/tidystats/README.md

 `tidystats` is an R package aimed at sharing the output of statistical models. `tidystats` extracts the output of statistical models (e.g., *t*-tests, regression models) and combines them into a structured file.
-This file can then used to report the statistics in a manuscript or shared with others so that they can extract the statistics (e.g., for meta-analyses).
+This file can then be used to report the statistics in a manuscript or shared with others so that they can extract the statistics (e.g., for meta-analyses).